Evidence on Effects of and Rationales for Subsidized Entrepreneurship Training in the United States

 Governments and donors spend billions of dollars subsidizing entrepreneurship training programs around the world.
 Some common rationales for these programs include that they can improve access to training services and promote employment among groups affected by discrimination, but it has been difficult to test rigorously whether such benefits exist.
 Using a randomized evaluation, researchers found little evidence supporting these common rationales for subsidizing entrepreneurship training in the United States.

 Governments and donors spend billions of dollars subsidizing entrepreneurship training programs around the world.
 Arguments for subsidizing training for entrepreneurs are manifold.
 For one, if potential recipients are unable to pay for valuable training services, offering training at a reduced-cost to recipients may be a cost-effective way (compared to, say, subsidizing lending) to improve access.
-Additionally, if minorities face greater discrimination from employers, then subsidizing training may be a relatively efficient method for promoting employment among groups affected by discrimination in the labor market.
+Additionally, given that people of color face greater discrimination from employers, subsidizing training may be a relatively efficient method for promoting employment among groups affected by discrimination in the labor market.
 But such arguments have been difficult to evaluate empirically because individuals who decide to enroll in training may have particular qualities, such as being more motivated, that set them apart from others who do not seek training opportunities.

 Context of the evaluation